biocorecrg/nextflow-course-2023-fall/README.md

 * 11:00-11:30 Coffee break
 * 11:30-13:30 Making simple scripts: channels operators and workflows

-### Day 1: Write, modify and run a complex pipeline
+### Day 1: Write, modify, and run a complex pipeline

 * 14:30-15:30 More complex scripts: Directive and resuming
 * 15:30-16:00 Coffee break